Martin Flavin (politician)

-Flavin was chairman of the Cork-Macroom Railway Co. and was a director of the Cork Imperial Hotel Co.
-Being an Alderman on Cork Corporation in 1891, he was selected to stand for election to the United Kingdom House of Commons as an Anti-Parnellite Irish National Federation candidate at a by-election held on 6 November 1891 for the Cork City constituency, to fill the vacancy caused by Parnell's death.
-He won the by-election with a large majority, defeating both the future Irish nationalist leader, John Redmond and a Unionist candidate, but due to ill-health he did not stand at the next general election, held in July 1892, when both of Cork City's two seats were won by Anti-Parnellites.
+Flavin was chairman of the Cork–Macroom Railway Co. and a director of the Cork Imperial Hotel Co.
+Being an alderman on Cork Corporation, he was selected to stand as the Anti-Parnellite Irish National Federation candidate in the 1891 Cork City by-election to fill the Westminster vacancy caused by Charles Stewart Parnell's death.
+He won the by-election with a large majority, defeating both the future nationalist leader, John Redmond, and a Unionist candidate, but due to ill health he did not stand at the next general election, held in July 1892, when both of Cork City's two seats were won by Anti-Parnellites.

 He died at his Summerhill, Cork residence on 30 December 1916.